openstack/ha-guide/doc/ha-guide/source/controller-ha-haproxy.rst

 =============
-HAProxy nodes
+HAProxy
 =============

 HAProxy provides a fast and reliable HTTP reverse proxy and load balancer for TCP and HTTP-based applications.
 It is particularly suited for web sites crawling under very high loads while needing persistence or Layer 7 processing.
 Supporting tens of thousands of connections is clearly realistic with today’s hardware.

+Each instance of HAProxy configures its front end to accept connections only from the virtual IP (VIP) address and to terminate them as a list of all instances of the corresponding service under load balancing.
+For example, any OpenStack API service.

+This makes the instances of HAProxy act independently and fail over transparently together with the network endpoints (VIP addresses) failover and therefore shares the same SLA.

 [TODO (Add note about using commercial load-balancers]